instancio/instancio/website/docs/user-guide.md

     .create();
 ```

-The advantage of callbacks is that they can be used to update multiple fields at once.
+If the object is mutable, callbacks allow modifying multiple fields at once.
-The disadvantage, however, is that they can only be used to update mutable types.
+However, callbacks cannot be used to immutable types.

-It should also be noted that callbacks are only invoked on non-null values.
+Another property of callbacks is that they are only invoked on non-null objects.
 In the following example, all address instances are nullable.
 Therefore, a generated address instance may either be `null` or a fully-populated object.
 However, if a `null` was generated, the callback will not invoked.